jbednar20/VCA_System_Thesis/README.md

-aThis repo contains the code used in my Master's thesis, "Systematic Design of Blockchain-Based Continuous Authentication Towards Vulnerable Road User (VRU) Safety"
+This repo contains the code used in my Master's thesis, "Systematic Design of Blockchain-Based Continuous Authentication Towards Vulnerable Road User (VRU) Safety"

 The repo is broken into two main directories: